frivolt/openrefinewiki/DevelopersGuide.md

  http://beust.com/eclipse
 }}}

-Once the TestNG launching plugin is installed in your Eclipse, look for the `GoogleRefineTests.launch` file in the `main/IDEs/eclipse` folder inside the Google Refine source code, right click on it, select "Run As..." then "GoogleRefineTests".
+Once the TestNG launching plugin is installed in your Eclipse, look for the `RefineTests.launch` file in the `main/IDEs/eclipse` folder inside the Google Refine source code, right click on it, select "Run As..." then "RefineTests".
 This should open a new tab with the TestNG launcher running the Google Refine tests.

 ==== Testing on Windows ====